Are cheaper fares, more airlines headed Sacramento’s way?

 Travelers using Sacramento International Airport could see more flight options and lower fares in the new year, thanks in good part to a fee agreement being hammered out now between the airport and airlines.

-Eight years ago, airport officials outraged air carriers by jacking up lease rates to help pay for a billion-dollar airport expansion, making Sacramento at the time one of the costliest airports in the country for airlines to do business.
+Eight years ago, airport officials outraged air carriers by jacking up lease rates to help pay for a billion-dollar airport expansion, making Sacramento at the time one of the costliest airports in the country for airlines to do business in.

 Now the airport is poised to replace that expensive lease deal with one that lowers costs for the airlines.